kryptauknight/GRU_SA/README.md

 2. Load the model using the saved state dictionary.
 3. Pass the processed data through the model to get predictions.

-## **Evaluation**

-The model's performance was evaluated using accuracy metrics on a separate test dataset, achieving an accuracy of [X]% on this dataset.

 ## **How to Run**

+1. Load the model using its state dictionary: ['https://drive.google.com/file/d/1mINRBykdA9Ch6G3cRQvL7mm4g4xgc6E_/view?usp=drive_link']
-1. Install the required packages: **`pip install -r requirements.txt`**.
+2. Install the required packages: **`pip install -r requirements.txt`**.
-2. Open the **`GRU.ipynb`** notebook in a Jupyter environment.
+3. Open the **`GRU.ipynb`** notebook in a Jupyter environment.
-3. Load the Model's state dictionary.
+4. Load the Model's state dictionary.
-4. Run the cells in sequence to train and evaluate the model.
+5. Run the cells in sequence to train and evaluate the model.

 ## **Contact**